Ezinnem/Eshop/README.md

 # E-shop

-  An Online shop platform for both sellers and buyers.
+  An Online shop platform for both the sellers and buyers.

 ## Features